Tax residency in Dubai · Tax Residency Certificate

 What people ask us most.

-It is the official document issued by the Federal Tax Authority (FTA) that certifies that a person is a tax resident in the UAE for a specific 12-month period.
+It is the official document issued by the Federal Tax Authority (FTA) that certifies that a person has tax residency in Dubai or the UAE for a specific 12-month period.
 It is used to evidence your tax residency before banks, tax authorities in your country of origin and international compliance processes.

-How many days do you need to spend in the UAE to be a tax resident?
+How many days do you need to spend in Dubai to be a tax resident?

-The main pathway is to be physically present for 183 days or more within a 12-month consecutive period.
-With 90 days or more it is also possible, provided you have a valid residence permit (or UAE or GCC nationality) and a permanent place of residence, employment or business in the UAE.
+The main pathway is to be physically present in Dubai or the UAE for 183 days or more within a 12-month consecutive period.
+With 90 days or more it is also possible, provided you have a valid residence permit (or UAE or GCC nationality) and a permanent place of residence, employment or business in Dubai or the UAE.

-Can I be a tax resident with only 90 days in the UAE?
+Can I have tax residency in Dubai with only 90 days?

-I spent more than 90 days in the UAE as a tourist.
+I spent more than 90 days in Dubai as a tourist.
 Am I a tax resident?

 How much does the certificate cost and how long does it take?